Abdul Jabbar (footballer): International career

-He also played in unofficial games with the national side against teams from Soviet Union, such as FC Kairat in 1968, the Russian Central Army team in 1969, and in May 1969 when the national side went abroad playing against FC Aşgabat, Zarafshan XI, and Neftyanik.
-In the same year, he also participated in the 1969 Friendship Cup held in Tehran where the team played against Iraq and Iran, scoring the last winner goal against Iraq in a 2–1 victory.
+The following year, he also played in exhibition matches with the national side against teams from Soviet Union, such as FC Kairat in 1968, the Russian Central Army team in 1969, and in May 1969 when the national side went abroad playing against FC Aşgabat, Zarafshan XI, and Neftyanik.
+In the same year, he also participated in the 1969 Friendship Cup held in Tehran, Iran.
+Where the team played against Iraq and Iran, against the former, after conceding in the 57th minute of the game, substitute Ali Nawaz would equalize just two minutes later, and Pakistan would defeat their opponents by a goal from Jabbar, who scored the winning goal against Iraq in the 90th minute to seal their victory.
+Jabbar also started the next match against Iran, however, his team faced a 1–9 loss.
+At the RCD Cup, Jabbar was included in Pakistan's line-up against Iran, which proved to be his final international appearance for the national team.